 [Section 16F inserted by No. 33 of 1983 s.
 13.]

 16G.
-Offence to fail to comply with order
+Offence to fail to comply with Board’s order

 Any person who fails to comply with —

 (a) the terms of an order of the Board made under section 16D or 16E in any case where no application was duly made under section 18 for a review of the order, or where such an application was made but the order was not set aside or varied; or